 The bill amends the Texas Tax Code to clarify the applicability of hotel occupancy taxes and the use of the revenue generated from these taxes by certain counties.
-Specifically, it adds new provisions allowing counties authorized to impose a hotel occupancy tax under specific subsections to exclude hotels located in municipalities that already impose a similar tax.
-The bill also introduces new language regarding the use of tax revenue, stipulating that counties authorized under Section 352.002(a)(15) can allocate 75% of the revenue for purposes related to unincorporated areas, while the remaining 25% can be used for the removal of trash and litter in state-owned rivers and riverbeds.
+Specifically, it adds new provisions allowing counties authorized to impose a hotel occupancy tax under Section 352.002(a)(16) to use the revenue for the removal of trash and litter in state-owned rivers and riverbeds, as well as for the provision and maintenance of litter containers in these areas.
+Additionally, it specifies that a county must allocate 25 percent of the revenue derived from the tax for these purposes.

 Statutes affected: Introduced: Tax Code 352.002, Tax Code 352.110 (Tax Code 352)